alij1991/NZAsgn1/README.md

 - Implement separate I2C and SPI read/write functions and call them based on the active communication protocol.

-# Steps for the firmware to switch between I2C and SPI protocols
+## Steps for the firmware to switch between I2C and SPI protocols

-# Start:
+### Start:
 Initialize the MCU, configure the GPIOs, and set up the peripherals.

-Detect Device: Check the connected slave device type to determine the protocol to use (I2C or SPI).
+Detect Device: Check the connected slave device type to determine the protocol to use (I2C or SPI). (explained in the following section)

 Configure SERCOM: Based on the detected device type, configure the SERCOM module for either I2C or SPI mode.